m50d/m50d.github.com/_posts/2013-01-16-generic-contexts.markdown

       else None
     }

-Even typing this makes me feel ill - and replacing the ifs and gets with cases and pattern-matching, while more idiomatic, would be no better.
+Even typing this makes me feel ill - and replacing the ifs and gets with cases and pattern-matching, while more idiomatic, wouldn't really be any better.
 There are too many branches in this code (as would show up under measures like NPath or Cyclomatic complexity) when fundamentally it's just running through a flat sequence of functions:

     def doFunctionsInSequence2(): Option[Set[Int]] =
       f1(null) flatMap f2 flatMap f3